literalplus/quietcord/README.md

 You open an issue with BungeeCord, but [nothing happens](https://github.com/SpigotMC/BungeeCord/pull/1484)??

-You end up endlessly scrolling through your logs because `grep` is too high for you and installing Gentoo is not an option?
+You end up endlessly scrolling through your logs because `grep` is too hard for you and installing Gentoo is not an option?

 Well now there's a solution!